-The Dominican Republic is a Caribbean nation.
-It is located on the island of Hispanola and shares a border with Haiti.
-Pontezuela is a community of 5000 people in the area of Santiago de los Caballeros.
-The community is made up of Dominicans and Haitians.
+The Dominican Republic is located on the island of Hispanola and shares a border with Haiti.
+Pontezuela is a community of 5,000 people in the area of Santiago de los Caballeros.
+The community is made up of both Dominicans and Haitians.
 Many Haitians are undocumented and searching for better opportunities to live and work.
-There are areas of tension and unrest throughout the Dominican Republic between Haitians and Dominicans.
-Pontezuela is no different.
+There are areas of tension and unrest throughout the Dominican Republic between Haitians and Dominicans, and Pontezuela is no different.
 This community has 60% unemployment with many women and children at risk.

 We have partnered with a unique, local church.
 This church is made up of Dominicans, Haitians and North Americans.
 The church is working alongside the community leaders of Pontezuela.
 Our role is to support church leaders and community leaders so that Pontezuela can reach its full potential.

-We have partnered with a local medical school.
-Doctors from the department of community medicine were invited to see the community and learn about its strengths and weaknesses regarding healthcare.
-These medical doctors and community leaders commissioned health interview surveys administered by local medical students.
-This process took six weeks and the results have been presented to the church and community.
-We are excited to see how the community and church will process and engage to improve healthcare in Pontezuela.
+We have also partnered with a local medical school.
+Doctors from the Department of Community Medicine were invited to see the community and learn about its strengths and weaknesses regarding healthcare.
+These doctors and community leaders commissioned health interview surveys administered by local medical students.
+The process took six weeks and the results have been presented to the church and community.
+We are excited to work with the community and church to improve healthcare in Pontezuela.